 When performing a recovery procedure, if there is too much damage, you have the option to stop the booting process and take recovery actions through the serial console as follows:

+- 1. Rebuild all partitions

-- 1. Rebuild system partition
+- 2. Rebuild system partition

-- 2. Rebuild database
+- 3. Rebuild database

-- 3. Rebuild data log partition
+- 4. Rebuild data log partition

 The rest of the configuration process is done through the GUI/web interface.